regenrek/oplink/packages/cli/README.md

 ### Configuration Structure

 Each YAML file should contain a mapping of tool names to their configuration.
-Configurations can be loaded from two sources:
+Configurations are loaded from user-defined files in `.workflows` or `.mcp-workflows`.

-1. Internal presets (located in the `presets` directory)
-2. User-defined configurations (in `.workflows` or `.mcp-workflows` directory)

 ### Basic Tool Configuration